Laughter, an internationally recognised communication

 - Laughter boosts the immune system and brain function.

-One way to create more laughter in your world is by inviting it in and practicing your laughter skills.
-You literally have to wake up your chuckle muscles with laughter exercises, yes, laughter exercises.
+One way to create more laughter in your world is by inviting it in and practising your laughter skills.
+You literally have to wake up your chuckle muscles with laughter exercises.

 Laughter sessions are a great way to redress this balance.
 By encouraging teams to connect with each other through laughter, they begin to share positive experiences with one another.
 Laughter is a great stress reliever too.
 It re-oxygenates the body, boosting the immune system and brain functions as well as releasing feel good endorphins.

 Once the chuckle muscles have been reawakened, the laughter spreads out beyond the sessions and people notice more and more reasons to laugh.
 Because laughter is contagious (those mirror neurons we have), laughter is re-established as a healthy part of our business communication.
-This feel good feeling is then associated to the people/place we laughed with, topping up our internal positive representation of that person/place.
+This feel-good feeling is then associated with the people/place we laughed with, topping up our internal positive representation of that person/place.
 With laughter, people become more positive resilient and feel happier.